amida-tech/orange-api/docs/src/caregivers.md

         }

 ### List all Caregivers [GET]
 Get a list of all the caregivers the user has shared data with.
-Includes full information on each.

 + Parameters
     + limit (integer, optional)